 The Economic Alliance of Kankakee County assists growth-driven companies in accessing various state and local investment incentives.
+To better understand the development incentives associated with particular properties, click the “Business Resources” tab to overlay incentives boundaries in the interactive Economic Alliance property portal.

 Our Enterprise Zone Program incentives, including property tax abatement and sales tax exemption on building materials, set our community apart from most other areas of the state.